Registered Nonprofit: 2526/2 Thailand EST. 2001

 Give poor village children hope.
 Many leave school for low-paid jobs in Bangkok, the South or abroad.

-OpenmindProjects supports public, village, temple schools and villages, including a school for disabled students.
+OpenmindProjects supports public, village and temple schools and villages, including a school for disabled students.

 Volunteers are an important added value to their education.